EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 1. ‘Full chain of custody’ when full traceability up to farm or plot level

-4. Harvest period of the product: Specify the start and end dates of the harvest
+4. Harvest period of the product: start and end dates of the harvest.

-Moreover, EFICO is required to supply definitive and verifiable proof that its products are free from deforestation.
+Moreover, EFICO is required to supply conclusive and verifiable proof that its products are free from deforestation.
 Although EFICO has selected GRAS and Enveritas conducting risk assessments, suppliers may submit analyses from other service providers to avoid redundant work.
 However, the service provider and their methodology must receive prior approval from EFICO.
-If there is any uncertainty, EFICO reserves the right to perform an additional analysis.
+In case of uncertainty, EFICO reserves the right to run an additional analysis.
+Consequently, EFICO suppliers can engage at two levels in data provision:

 Purchase contracts and conditions will be adjusted based on the chosen engagement level and traceability approach.
 Please inform EFICO of your preferred working method as soon as possible.